tektoncd/dashboard/README.md

 An alternative way to access the Dashboard is using `kubectl port-forward` e.g. if you installed the Tekton Dashboard into the `tekton-pipelines` namespace (which is the default) you can access the Dashboard with `kubectl --namespace tekton-pipelines port-forward svc/tekton-dashboard 9097:9097` and then just open `localhost:9097`.

+## Troubleshooting

+Keep in mind that When running your Tekton Pipelines, if you see a `fatal: could not read Username for *GitHub repository*: No such device or address` message in your failing Task logs, this indicates there is no `tekton.dev/git` annotated GitHub secret in use by the ServiceAccount that launched this PipelineRun.
+It is advised to create one through the Tekton Dashboard.
+The annotation will be added and the specified ServiceAccount will be patched.

 ## Want to contribute

 We are so excited to have you!